BigPolarBear1/factorization/README.md

 The purpose of this research is to destroy spewers of anti-lgbtq hate (Russia, MAGA) and bring forth the gay future.
 Also, pete hegseth is a little man and a coward.
+And so is that pig erdogan.

 Disclaimer: No AI was used for any of this, except for reviewing my paper these last 2 weeks, but AI has not written a single sentence.
 None of the code is written by AI either, except for one or two functions like lift_root2(),